ReneeErnst/end-to-end-model-test-gcp/README.md

 ### Get a model prediction

 #### Get a test prediction from withing the GCP Console:
+1. Within the GCP Console go to AI Platform Models
+2. Click on the name of the model you created
+3. Click on the name of the version you created
+4. Go to "Test & Use"
+5. Test a model input - See sample input in the tet_prediction.json file that should work if using the code in this repo.

 #### Python script for calling the model and getting predictions:
 The predict.py file includes code that will call your model and return a prediction.
 The test_prediction.json file includes test input parameters for